publiccodenet/about/organization/index.md

 # The organization

 The Foundation for Public Code's mission is to enable public-purpose software and policy that is open and collaborative.
-Read more about [our goals and founding principles](mission.md).
+Read more about [our mission and founding principles](mission.md).

 [Contact us](contact-details.md) – we'd love to hear from you.